SumoLogic/sumologic-documentation/docs/search/logreduce/logreduce-operator.md

 1. Next LogReduce by region:

     ```sql
-    _sourcecategory = "Labs/AWS/GuardDuty_V8"
+    _sourceCategory = "Labs/AWS/GuardDuty_V8"
     | json keys "resource", "partition", "region"
     | logreduce(partition) by region limit=5,criteria=mostcommon
     ```

-1. The LogReduce operator can act as an aggregate operator, supporting grouping by `_timeslice` as well as by other dimensions, such as `_sourcehost`.
+1. The LogReduce operator can act as an aggregate operator, supporting grouping by `_timeslice` as well as by other dimensions, such as `_sourceHost`.

     ```sql
-    ...     | logreduce by _sourcehost
+    ...     | logreduce by _sourceHost
     ```

     By grouping by `timeslice`, you can determine how signature counts